 - Stay with friends or family who are not affected by the smoke.

-- Relocate (or go) to a public cleaner air shelter.
+- Go to a public cleaner air shelter.

 - Seek relief from the smoke in a large commercial building with air conditioning and good air filtration, like a shopping mall.

 - Choose a room.
 It should be big enough to fit everyone in your household and comfortable to spend time in.
-A bedroom with an attached bathroom is a good choice because you can close it off from the rest of the house and keep the door closed for long periods of time.
+A bedroom with an attached bathroom, for example, is a good choice because you can close it off from the rest of the house and keep the door closed for long periods of time.

 - Stay cool.
 Run fans, window air conditioners, or central air conditioning.
-If your HVAC system or window air conditioner has a fresh air option (meaning it pulls in air from the outside), turn it off or close the intake, or set the system to recirculate mode.
+If your HVAC system or window air conditioner has a fresh air option (meaning it pulls in air from the outside), turn it off, close the intake, or set the system to recirculate mode.
 Avoid using an evaporative cooler or portable air conditioner with a single hose in smoky conditions unless there is a heat emergency.
 Using these devices can result in more smoke being brought inside.

 If you have central HVAC, you can also install a high-efficiency filter (MERV 13 or higher) in the system.
 Run the system’s fan as often as possible to get the most out of the filter.